-PKR vice president Nurul Izzah Anwar must have ended the week wondering: "Where did it go so wrong?"
-Seven days ago, she found herself fielding what she thought was a fairly innocuous question about freedom of religion at a public forum in Subang Jaya.
-A week later, she was fighting a rear-guard action issuing lawsuits, blaming the media, and was even relying on PAS for protection.
+PKR vice president Nurul Izzah Anwar must have ended the campaign period wondering: “Where did it go so wrong?”
+In just the space of a single November week, she found herself fielding what she thought was a fairly innocuous question about freedom of religion at a public forum in Subang Jaya.
+Seven days later, she was fighting a rear-guard action issuing lawsuits, blaming the media, and was even relying on PAS for protection.

 The storm was created by these alleged comments, as quoted by the New Straits Times (and Malaysiakini.com and others): “How can anyone say the freedom of religion only applies to non-Muslims?
 It has to be applied equally,” she said.

 “In the Quran, there is no specific term to Malays as to how it should be done.”

 This has been enough to enrage Muslims who accuse her of promoting apostasy.
 It drew a stinging rebuke from Perak Mufti Tan Sri Harussani Zakaria, who told her to “do her homework”, and a “please explain yourself” from the Chairman of the National Fatwa Council Tan Sri Abdul Shukor Husin.

 Former Prime Minister Tun Dr Mahathir Mohamad accused her of having been “influenced by Western liberalism” which would be unsurprising considering she was educated at an American university and shares her father’s passion for international travel.

 Former Selangor exco and Jati president Datuk Dr Hasan Ali even used the furore to accuse her of supporting the Lesbian, Gay, Bisexual and Transgender community.
 Despite (vaguely) denying the comments, the floodgates have well and truly opened.